Signing Up for DoorDash: Requirements, Orientation, and FAQ

 As you guys know, I’m always looking for new opportunities when it comes to the rideshare game.
 When I first started driving for Uber and Lyft in 2014, I was making $20-$30/hr every time I went out but I knew that wouldn’t last.
-I was actually making more per hour from driving for Uber than I was at my day job as an engineer.
-But after a few rate cuts, things have obviously changed.
-I still go out and make decent money, but it’s about in line with what you’d expect an Uber driver to make.
+Nowadays, it makes the most sense to sign up for multiple gig job companies – Uber, Lyft and now, increasingly, delivery platforms like DoorDash.
+I recently signed up for Doordash and this is what the Doordash orientation was like.

-One of the reasons why I started looking into DoorDash is because even though they’re only in a handful of cities right now, they are growing as rapidly today as Uber and Lyft were in 2014.
-That means they need lots of drivers, and there’s probably a lot of opportunity, so that’s why I decided to sign up.
-In my last article, I talked about why so many drivers are signing up for DoorDash.
+DoorDash is growing rapidly now.
+That means they need lots of drivers, and there’s probably a lot of opportunities, so that’s why I decided to sign up.
 Today I’m going to detail what that actual sign-up process is like, and tell you about what I learned at my DoorDash orientation.